Do You Know About These Resources for Military Kids?

-Seasons of My Military Student: website and education resource book for military families of school-aged students and their teachers.
+From military spouses Amanda Trimillos, EdD, and Stacy Allsbrook-Huisman, a website and education resource book for military families of school-aged students and their teachers.

-Resources for Deployment/Separation from Parent
+Resources for Deployment or Separation from Parent

-The Comfort Crew for Military Kids: non-profit providing supportive resources and programs for military kids, including "Comfort Kits."
+A non-profit providing supportive resources and programs for military kids, including "Comfort Kits."

-United Through Reading: a non-profit connecting separated military families through story time (parent recorded on video reading aloud a child's favorite book).
+A non-profit connecting separated military families through story time (parent recorded on video reading aloud a child's favorite book).
 Check with your command to see if they're already connected with this free program.